glm-tools/pyglmnet/doc/developers.rst

 Develop
 -------
-Make sure you develop each feature on a new branch
+Make sure you develop each feature on a new branch:

 .. code:: bash